vikineema/deafrica-extent/README.md

 - `make get-natural-earth`  (downloads the source data)
 - `make extract-africa-hull` (extracts Africa and creates a buffered convex hull).

+And to extract the CSV of MGRS tiles, do:

+- `make extract-mgrs-codes`.

 Notes:

 - Africa is defined as features that have "REGIONS_UN = Africa" in the NE dataset